Robin Yount

-Robin R. Yount (/ˈjaʊnt/; born September 16, 1955), nicknamed "the Kid", and "Rockin' Robin", is an American former professional baseball player.
+Robin R. Yount (/ˈjaʊnt/; born September 16, 1955), nicknamed "the Kid" and "Rockin' Robin", is an American former professional baseball player.
 He spent his entire 20-year career in Major League Baseball as a shortstop and center fielder for the Milwaukee Brewers (1974–93).

 Yount was drafted in 1973 and advanced to the major leagues one year later at the age of 18.
 He won two American League Most Valuable Player awards.
 In 1982, he led the Brewers to a World Series appearance.
 Yount was elected to the Baseball Hall of Fame in 1999 in his first year of eligibility.
 Since his retirement as a player, he has held several roles as a baseball coach.

 Early life

-Yount was born September 16, 1955 in Danville, Illinois.
+Robin R. Yount was born September 16, 1955, in Danville, Illinois.
 He lived briefly in Covington, Indiana, then his family moved to southern California when he was an infant; his father got a job testing rocket engines with Rocketdyne.
-Robin attended William Howard Taft High School in Woodland Hills.
+Robin attended William Howard Taft High School in Woodland Hills, California.

-Playing career
+Professional career

-Early years
+Draft and minor leagues

 Yount was the third pick overall in the June 1973 Major League Baseball draft, one slot ahead of fellow Hall of Famer and 3,000 hit club member Dave Winfield.

+Milwaukee Brewers (1974–1993)

 Yount made his major league debut the following April, at 18 years old.
 After going hitless in his first four games, Yount hit a game-winning home run in his sixth.
-Yount is currently the last 18-year-old to hit a home run in the Major Leagues (Andruw Jones, Mike Trout, Bryce Harper, and Juan Soto are the most recent teenagers to have hit Major League home runs, but did so as 19-year-olds).
+Yount is the last 18-year-old to hit a home run in the Major Leagues (Andruw Jones, Mike Trout, Bryce Harper, and Juan Soto are the most recent teenagers to hit Major League home runs, but did so as 19-year-olds).
 On September 14, 1975 (two days before his 20th birthday), Yount broke Mel Ott's 47-year-old record for most games played in the major leagues before turning 20.

 Yount courted controversy in the winter of 1978.
 He threatened to retire from the game and take up professional golf rather than be underpaid or moved to the outfield by the Brewers.
 Early in the season, Paul Molitor was called up from the Brewers Class A affiliate to the major league team because of Yount's absence.
 Yount's demands were met; when he returned to the team, Molitor was moved from shortstop to second base to make room for Yount.

 He was an early proponent of weight training – then uncommon in baseball – and by 1980 Yount's power hitting had improved, particularly for a shortstop.
 Yount was an All-Star in 1980, 1982, and 1983.
 No other Brewer was voted a starter in consecutive years until Ryan Braun started each year between 2008 and 2011.
+Before his 26th birthday, Yount had accumulated 1,153 hits, the seventh highest total for a 25-year-old player in MLB history, ahead of Baseball Hall of Fame members Hank Aaron (1,137), Jimmie Foxx (1,127) and Rogers Hornsby (1,073).